Clilstore Facebook WA Linkedin Email

 Case 3:

 Andrés suffered a stroke during an operation.
-After this operation, the intonation, rhythm and fluency of his speech, as well as the articulation of the words are correct, however he says words without meaning and shows difficulty in repeating those that the doctor tells him.
+After this operation, the intonation, rhythm and fluency of his speech, as well as the articulation of the words are correct.
+However he says words without meaning and shows difficulty in repeating those that the doctor tells him.

 Case 4: